GroundhogState/He_3P_transitions/about_transitions.md

 Welp.
 Maybe even the middle peak is hokum, but we can get something for the 3D_3.
 The others, well, we can use the 3D_2 to fix the expected

+Pump beam detunings:
+g_g = 2
+g_e = 1.5
+d_mg = 1
+mu = 1.4MHz/G

+So in stage 1, cooling transition is split 25.55 MHz, and 16.002 in stage 2 Therefore the beams are (ish) detuned 0.5 and 2MHz respectively

+Ok.
+So peak figures are pretty well at acceptable draft level, but need to be combined into one for display, probably.
+Next thing to do is write a post-process function that imports results and fig data, then combines them nicely.

+Other figure to-do:
+	* Level diagram
+	* Expt setup